 - Departments ensure their employees, students, and volunteers are authorized before driving University owned vehicles off-road.

-- Departments notify Risk Management Services which of their vehicles insured with the Vehicle Accident Loss Reserve Fund are authorized to be driven off-road.
+- Departments notify Risk Management which of their vehicles insured with the Vehicle Accident Loss Reserve Fund are authorized to be driven off-road.

-Risk Management Services may charge an additional premium or deductible for the Vehicle Accident Loss Reserve Fund for vehicles that are used off-road, depending on vehicle type and loss history.
+Risk Management may charge an additional premium or deductible for the Vehicle Accident Loss Reserve Fund for vehicles that are used off-road, depending on vehicle type and loss history.